Ruppe Family

 In 1868, he went to St. Paul and worked for a wholesale tobacco firm and attended a business school where he learned English, bookkeeping, writing, spelling and American business practices.
 In 1869, he returned to Hancock and in May of that year started a branch of the family firm in Calumet.
 A third branch was established in L’Anse in 1873.

 Both father and son were active in local politics.
 Peter Sr. served as a Justice of the Peace in Hancock, as well as President of the village for a time and served on the city council.
 Peter Jr. served on the Calumet school board and as President of the village of Calumet for three terms.
-In the 1960s & 70s, their descendant, Philip Ruppe, would follow in their footsteps, serving in the House of Representatives from 1967 to 1979.
+In the 1960s & 70s, their descendant, Philip Ruppe, would follow in their footsteps, serving in the U.S. House of Representatives from 1967 to 1979.

 Birthplace: Austria/Slovakia